Pull hitter: Shifting

+Defensive shift for a left-handed pull hitter where all fielders move to the right.
+The shortstop is on the right side of second base.

-It is common for managers to implement the defensive tactic known as "shifting" for pull hitters.
+It is common for managers to implement the defensive tactic known as "shifting" for pull hitters, especially for left-handed batters.
 Players are moved to the side of the field where the pulled hit is likely to come.
 In 1923, defenses regularly shifted for Cy Williams, and throughout his career, Ted Williams faced the shift.

 For a left-handed power hitter like Harold Baines, a full "shift" moves the third baseman to the shortstop's normal position.
 The shortstop shifts to shallow right field between the first and second basemen.
 The outfielders will also shift towards the right side of the field.
 Analysts found that when the shift is on, pitchers also tend to throw more to the inside to encourage pull hits.